 With $1.9 million CAD funding from the Lundbeck Foundation, the joint professorship and PhD program at UBC and the University of Copenhagen aims to combine Canada and Denmark’s research strengths in the emerging fields of drug delivery and nanomedicines.
 Midway through the five-year professorship, Häfeli and his team have already yielded promising results for how diseases are prevented, diagnosed and treated.

 Getting drugs exactly to where they’re needed in the body creates fewer side-effects for patients.
-Cancer treatment in particular is expected to benefit from nanomedicines, and Häfeli says he sees potential for new drug types and delivery techniques to destroy tumours while leaving healthy cells alone.
+Cancer treatment in particular is expected to benefit from nanomedicines, and Häfeli says he sees potential for new drug types and delivery techniques to destroy tumors while leaving healthy cells alone.

 “Cancer is where we need more precise treatment because we currently can’t bring the drug only to the tumor, and the drugs are toxic to other organs,” says Häfeli.
 “I believe 20 to 30 years from now we will need less chemotherapy and irradiation.”